-- As the link to customers, retailers can use their leverage to incentivize brands to take action on reducing food waste and increasing the sustainability of food production in their supply chains.
+- Retailers are the link to customers and can use their leverage to incentivize brands to reduce food waste and increase the sustainability of food production in their supply chains.

 - Food brands can develop stronger contractual relationships with their suppliers to help finance their transition to sustainable production practices.
 Brands can also design new recipes that use regeneratively-grown ingredients or that incorporate by-products that were formerly considered waste.